R&D and Engineering Labs are the core of AI4I. These teams collectively form AI4I research center.

 The First International Call

-The first international call for R&D Labs directors, launched in early 2025, has attracted applications from across Europe and North America.
+The first international call for RDE Labs directors, launched in early 2025, has attracted applications from across Europe and North America.

 Most shortlisted candidates were under 30, with degrees from institutions such as MIT, ETH Zurich, TU Delft, Oxford, École Polytechnique, Max Planck Institutes, INRIA, and DFKI.
 Several also brought experience from corporate R&D labs such as Bosch, Siemens, and Thales—highlighting AI4I’s ability to appeal to researchers working across academic and industrial boundaries.